haiwera-silk-cd/magento-devdocs/guides/v2.1/comp-mgr/trouble/cman/upgrade_51431.md

 	ls /var/www/magento2/var/session

-If there are files in that directory, you must set permissions; if there are no files in that directory, you can skip the remainder of this topic and continue with [Step 4.
-Upgrade]({{ page.baseurl }}/comp-mgr/upgrader/upgrade.html).
+If there are files in that directory, you must set permissions; if there are no files in that directory, you can skip the remainder of this topic and continue with [步骤 4. 升级]({{ page.baseurl }}/comp-mgr/upgrader/upgrade.html).

 To set file system permissions before upgrade: